 This week’s episode is titled – “Challenge.”

 It was a Perfect Storm.
 The emergence of the Muslim armies in the early 7th C, bursting forth from the furnace that forged them, came right at the time when the once unstoppable might of the Roman Empire was finally a relic of a bygone age.
-Constantinople was able to hold the invaders at bay for another 700 years, but Islam spread quickly over other lands of the once great Empire; the Middle East, North Africa, & was even able to get a foothold in Europe when they jumped the Straits of Gibraltar & landed in Spain.
+Constantinople was able to hold the invaders at bay for another 700 years, but Islam spread quickly over other lands of the once great Empire; into the Middle East, North Africa, and was even able to get a foothold in Europe when they jumped the Straits of Gibraltar and landed in Spain.
 In the East, the Muslims swept up into Rome’s ancient nemesis, Persia, and quickly subdued it as well.

 It all began with the birth of an Arab named Muhammad in 570.

 Since this is a podcast on the history of Christianity rather than Islam, I’ll be brief in this review of the new religion that moved the Arabs out of their peninsula during the 7th C.

 Islam marks its beginning to the Hegira, Muhammad’s move from his hometown of Mecca to the city of Medina in AD 622.
 This began the successful phase of his preaching.
 Muhammad built a theology that included elements of Judaism, Christianity, and Arabian polytheism.

 While there’s much talk today about Islam’s place with Judaism and Christianity as a monotheistic religion, a little research reveals Muhammad really only elevated one of the Arab’s gods over the others – that is Il-Allah, or as it is known today – Allah.
 Allah was the moon god and patron deity of Muhammad’s Quraysh tribe.
 The enduring proof of this is the symbol of the crescent moon that adorns the top of every Muslim mosque and minaret and is the universal symbol of Islam.